When I was a child in the 1970s, my sister and I were taken to Butlins Minehead several times by our grandparents.

 The Skyline Pavilion stage is home to the Skyline Gang (a Butlins version of Lazy Town) and Silent Cinema.
-Centre Stage hosts the bigger, music based shows, for example The RollerBoys and Freddie In Concert (A Freddie Mercury tribute act) whilst Reds hosts shows for the little ones such as Justin Fletcher’s Just Sing & Dance and Billy & Bonnie In The Wizard.
+Centre Stage hosts the bigger, music based shows, for example, The RollerBoys and Freddie In Concert (A Freddie Mercury tribute act) whilst Reds hosts shows for the little ones such as Justin Fletcher’s Just Sing & Dance and Billy & Bonnie In The Wizard.
 Billy and Bonnie are Butlin’s resident bears.

 We saw three shows, wrestling, Sam & Mark On The Road Show and the Teletubbies.
-I say we, I watched the Teletubbies whilst Ieuan muttered “I am SO too old for this”.
+I say we, I watched the Teletubbies whilst Ieuan muttered: “I am SO too old for this”.
 I enjoyed it.
 Both the Teletubbies and the wrestling were in the Skyline Pavilion where, again, the noise levels were an issue for me.
-I much prefered the Centre Stage venue which, though spacious, is more intimate and hosts fewer visitors.
+I much prefer the Centre Stage venue which, though spacious, is more intimate and hosts fewer visitors.

 Our tips: plan your shows in advance so you can use your B-Line passes if you have them and secure early entry and better seats.
-Some of the shows don’t start till around 8:30 pm.
+Some of the shows don’t start until around 8:30 pm.

 Each day has a full timetable of activities included in the price of your break, details of which are available on the leaflet “Butlins When And Where”.

-In it you’ll find lists of daily activities and shows all handily designated with the age range these are best suited for.
+In it, you’ll find lists of daily activities and shows all handily designated with the age range these are best suited for.

 On first sight, these are primarily geared towards tots and I was initially worried that there would not be enough for Caitlin and Ieuan’s age group to do.